Thomas W. Ward: Republic of Texas Politics

-In January 1841 he was appointed the second commissioner of the General Land Office, succeeding John P. Borden.
+In January 1841 he was appointed the second commissioner of the Texas General Land Office, succeeding John P. Borden.
 Ward presided over the land office until 1848.
 Throughout his term, he struggled to make sense of the often unclear and tangled land laws as well as the nightmare of conflicting surveys and untrained surveyors.
 The commissioner also had to combat rampant fraud and wrestle with dishonorable land speculators.
 Early on, Ward discovered that the job of land commissioner could be quite hazardous to one's health.

 The following year Ward was a party to the Texas Archive War.
 The Texas government evacuated to Houston in response to the Mexican invasion of Texas and the capture of San Antonio.
 Residents of Austin refused to release the government archives, and Ward worked with President Sam Houston to move the archives from Austin.
 For his trouble, Ward was among those fired upon by Angelina Eberly.

-During the state elections in 1848, George W. Smyth defeated Ward in the race for land commissioner.
-After his defeat, Ward served as the commissioner for overseeing land claims within the Peters Colony.
+When Ward's term as Land Commissioner expired in 1848, the legislature elected George Smyth instead of Ward.

+Local politics

 In 1853 he was elected the 10th mayor of Austin but resigned in September to accept an appointment by President Franklin Pierce as United States consul to Panama.

 He returned to the United States in 1857 and, despite declining health, was nonetheless active in the election of 1860 as a bitter opponent of secession.

 In 1865 Andrew J. Hamilton appointed him mayor of Austin (19th), his third time to hold the post over a 25-year period.
-While he did serve as mayor of the capitol of Texas three time, he never completed one year in each of these terms.
+While he did serve as mayor of the capitol of Texas three times, he never completed a single year in any of these terms.
 In October he left Austin to serve as Andrew Johnson's appointee as Corpus Christi's customs collector.
 He remained in this position until 1869 when Ulysses S. Grant fired him.

-Ward married Susan L. Marston, a widow with two children, on June 20, 1844.
-Three years later their home was built by the noted Austin architect, Abner H. Cook, on the corner of Hickory (now 8th Street) and Lavaca.
-This corner now houses the United States Court House, to be move the new Federal Court House in front of Republic Square.
+Personal life

+Ward was active in the Independent Order of Odd Fellows.
+The Houston Free Masons rejected his membership application, but he directed his energies toward the Odd Fellows, and even organized the Lone Star Lodge in Houston.

+On June 20, 1844, Ward married Susan L. (Bean) Marston, a native of Candia, New Hampshire.
+Susan had married Dr. Thomas Marston and moved with him to Texas, where she became a widow with two children.
+The couple had four children before Susan separated from the house in 1858.
+She filed a lawsuit for a legal separation and alimony in 1859, in a protracted action without resolution.

+In 1846, Ward hired Abner H. Cook, his neighbor, to construct a new home at the northwest corner of Hickory and Guadalupe.
+Since Ward was trained as a builder-architect in his own right, he conceived of a general plan reminiscent of the house for the French Legation, but lacking both an arm and a leg, commissioned Cook to consult on the plan and oversee the construction of the house.
+In 1847, completed a house with a central hall plan, flanked on each side with a room including a fireplace.